 Dear Parents and Carers,

-Lord Grey School has entered a new phase in its development – one which is focused on rapidly raising academic achievement and continuing to make LGS a first choice local school.
+Lord Grey Academy has entered a new phase in its development – one which is focused on rapidly raising academic achievement and continuing to make Lord Grey a first choice local school.
 We are a popular school, and our aim is that all stakeholders hold the school in high esteem.

 Ofsted have graded the school to be Good, Grade 2.
 Our Sixth Form is firmly “good” and well established, with a rich and diverse curriculum offer.
 We have a profile of improving exam results.
 As public exams get harder, so we encourage our students to ‘dig deep’, to build resilience and develop a ‘growth mindset’ that is open to challenge, curiosity, striving and self-development.

 We are committed, as staff, to creating a calm, supportive, caring and respectful ethos which will enable all students to make the most of the opportunities presented here.
 This ethos will underpin our learning and enable students to make excellent progress and achieve high levels of attainment.
 We hope that we can work in partnership with all stakeholders to move the school forward even more.
 In particular we hope that the students develop a sense of ‘ownership’ and get involved in planning the future of their school.

 Our intention is to develop the whole person.
 Working in conjunction with parents, we are laying the foundations which will produce well-educated, honest, positive and hardworking citizens of the future, who have the ability to form, develop and sustain caring relationships and who are fully aware of the part that they, as individuals, can play in making society better.
 Our core values promote the concept of ‘rights and responsibilities’ based on mutual respect and under-pinned by a rigorous but clear whole school behaviour code.